Fusion-Party-Aus/Formal-Documents/Constitution.md

     b. advance any shared policy or platform agreed to by the membership.
     c. facilitate the advancement of policy supported by non-conflicting branch values with branch backing.
     d. achieve the above goals through
-       i) public education and political and non-political campaigning, including running candidates for election at all levels of government, and ii) providing an organisational vehicle for groups of like minded members to organise and subsequently advocate for and advance focus areas of special interest, insofar as this does not conflict with the value framework.
+       i. public education and political and non-political campaigning, including running candidates for election at all levels of government, and ii. providing an organisational vehicle for groups of like minded members to organise and subsequently advocate for and advance focus areas of special interest, insofar as this does not conflict with the value framework.

 2. To further these purposes, the Association must develop capacity in the following areas—
     a. establishment of its organisational elements;